siwar149/world-deforestation/README.md

-All scripts related to the FAO deforestation project and related papers
+All codes for my first PhD paper on global deforestation driven by finance